 Dialog

-is a window that opens over the application content, focusing the user’s attention on a particular task or piece of information.
-It can communicate new information, errors, warnings, or successful completion of a process or task.
+Dialog is a window that opens over the application content, focusing the user’s attention on a particular task or piece of information.
+It communicates new information, errors, warnings or successful completion of a process.

 The dialog component will trap focus within the dialog when open.
 This means that the user will not be able to tab out of the dialog and focus will be set to the first focusable element within the dialog.
-When the dialog is closed, focus will return to the element that was focused before the dialog was opened.
+When the dialog is closed, focus will return to the element that triggered the dialog.

 - For dialogs that prompt for user confirmation, the call to action button takes focus first.